The Complete Guide

 Grant readiness is your organization's internal state: the systems, policies, compliance infrastructure, and capacity that make you competitive and capable of managing federal awards.
 Grant writing is the document that communicates your proposed project to a funder.
 Strong grant writing cannot compensate for weak organizational readiness.
 A well-written application from an organization without the underlying infrastructure to support it will lose to a well-written application from an organization that does.
 Readiness enables the writing, not the other way around.

-Does grant readiness apply to nonprofits as well?
+Does grant readiness apply to nonprofits as well as local governments?

 Yes.
-Nonprofits face many of the same grant readiness requirements as government agencies, particularly for federal funding.
-The specific technical requirements differ in some areas.
-Nonprofits may not have the same procurement requirements, for example, and NICRA negotiations follow a different process The core principle is the same: organizational systems and capacity determine competitiveness, not program quality alone.
-The Grant Project's Grant Readiness Assessment is applicable to both nonprofits and government agencies.
+Nonprofits face many of the same grant readiness requirements as local governments, particularly for federal funding.
+The specific technical requirements differ in some areas — nonprofits may not have the same procurement requirements, for example, and NICRA negotiations follow a different process.
+The core principle is the same: organizational systems and capacity determine competitiveness, not program quality alone.
+The Grant Project's four foundations framework and Grant Readiness Hub apply to both local governments and nonprofits.

 Cat Riggs, PhD, Founder of The Grant Project